NCAR/sage-data-commons-dashboard/LOCAL_RUN_README.md

 - HPC server availability/status (up/down).

 ### **How It Works**
 - Behind the scenes, **HPC qstat command** outputs data in JSON or text format.
-This data is stored as files within a file system.
+This data is stored as files on a file system.
 - File names and locations are specified via an external configuration file.
 - The content is refreshed frequently (in seconds) and is parsed by the app to display data in a browser.